Felixmurithi/node-express-mongo/3-mongo.md

 ## database

-1. show all the current database`show dbs`
+1. show all the current database `show dbs`
-2. Create or switch to an existing databsdse `use natours-test` `natour-test db`.
+2. Create or switch to an existing databe `use test-db`.
-3. show the collection in a db `show collections`.
+3. Show the collectiosn in a db `show collections`.
-4. with mongo data is brecords are inserted or referenced as functions which are converted into bson,
+4. Records are inserted or referenced in **bson** format.
-5. to insert once document into the tours collection `db.tours.insertOne({name: "The Forest Hiker", price:297, rating: 4.7})`
+5. To insert one document into the tours collection `db.tours.insertOne({name: "The Forest Hiker", price:297, rating: 4.7})`

-6. insert more than one document into the two tours to tours`db.tours.insertMany([{name: "The Sea Explorer", price: 497, rating :4.8},{name: "The Snow Adventurer", price:997, rating: 4.9, difficulty: "easy"}])`
+6. insert more than one document into the two tours collection`db.tours.insertMany([{name: "The Sea Explorer", price: 497, rating :4.8},{name: "The Snow Adventurer", price:997, rating: 4.9, difficulty: "easy"}])`

 7. show all documents in a collection ` db.tours.find()` find the data in the `tours`
 8. to find all records with that property value pair pass an object taht represenst that record `db.tours.find({difficulty:"easy"})`